RFLTools/RFLTools/Align/README.md

 C:AArc                       Draws an arc at the end of a selected entity

+C:AIProf                     Labels/Draws profile in (close to) Alberta Infrastructure format

 C:ALine                      Draws a line at the end of a selected entity

+C:ALign2Prof                 Draws a series of profile lines based on the elevation attributes of blocks along an alignment

 C:ASpiral                    Draws a spiral at the end of a selected entity

+C:BCProf                     Labels/Draws profile in (close to) BC Ministry of Transport format

 C:DAlign                     Draws the current alignment